God’s Mission in Honduras was focus of March 20 Mission Thursday

-Speakers will include Bishop Lloyd Allen, who has led the diocese since 2001, and Canon Consuelo Sanchez, executive director of the Anglican Association for the Development of Honduras.
+Speakers will included Bishop Lloyd Allen, who has led the diocese since 2001, and Canon Consuelo Sanchez, executive director of the Anglican Association for the Development of Honduras.

 While vicar of Santa Maria Church in the capital city of Tegucigalpa from 1991 to 2001, Allen planted 17 congregations, founded St. Mary’s Episcopal Bilingual School and established several health clinics.
 He is the first native Honduran bishop, and under his leadership the diocese has grown from 87 to 136 congregations.